- 1 1. Next SAT prep starts the second the prior test ends

 Table of Contents

-1. Prep for your next SAT starts the second the prior test ends.
+1. Next SAT prep starts the second the prior test ends

 In an ideal world, as soon as you’re done taking the SAT and your materials have been collected by the test proctor, you begin to write as much down as you remember from the test.
 Take notes on what confused you, questions that you found difficult, and concepts or sections that were harder than you anticipated.
 These notes will help to guide your future studying and, along with your score report, will become an important tool in understanding where to improve.